d3vilh/openvpn-server/README.md

 docker build --force-rm=true -t d3vilh/openvpn-server .
 ```

+## Configuration

+The volume container will be initialised  with included scripts to automatically generate everything you need on the first run:
+ - Diffie-Hellman parameters
+ - an EasyRSA CA key and certificate
+ - a new private key
+ - a self-certificate matching the private key for the OpenVPN server
+ - a TLS auth key from HMAC security

+This setup use `tun` mode, as the most compatible with wide range of devices, for instance, does not work on MacOS(without special workarounds) and on Android (unless it is rooted).

+The topology used is `subnet`, for the same reasons. `p2p`, for instance, does not work on Windows.

+The server config [specifies](https://github.com/d3vilh/openvpn-aws/blob/master/openvpn/config/server.conf#L34) `push redirect-gateway def1 bypass-dhcp`, meaning that after establishing the VPN connection, all traffic will go through the VPN.
+This might cause problems if you use local DNS recursors which are not directly reachable, since you will try to reach them through the VPN and they might not answer to you.
+If that happens, use public DNS resolvers like those of OpenDNS (`208.67.222.222` and `208.67.220.220`) or Google (`8.8.4.4` and `8.8.8.8`).

 ### OpenVPN Server Pstree structure

 All the Server and Client configuration located in mounted Docker volume and can be easely tuned.
-Full content [can be found here](https://github.com/d3vilh/raspberry-gateway/tree/master/openvpn-server) and below is the tree structure:
+Here is the tree structure:

 ```shell
 |-- clients